Will The Extreme Drought Affect My Grand Canyon Rafting Adventure?

-By Sharon Hester-Updated 5/31/2023
+By Sharon Hester-Updated 10/14/24

 The Colorado River and the Colorado River Compact

 The Colorado River is a large volume and heavily regulated river system.
-The 100-year-old federal act, the Colorado River Compact mandates that the upper basin states (CO, WY, UT, NM), where most of the water is created by snowpack, deliver 8,230,000-acre feet annually to the lower basin states (CA, NV, AZ).
-This figure includes Mexico and Indigenous Tribes’ allocations.
-That amount can be averaged out over a 10-year period.
-With the current regulations, even in a heavy shortage year scenario, 7,000,000 acre-feet/year (7 maf) must still flow down through Grand Canyon from the upper basin states to the lower basin states.
-However, this flow regime is likely to be decreased in the upcoming years.
+The 100-year-old federal act, the Colorado River Compact (CRC) originally mandated that the upper basin states (CO, WY, UT, NM), where most of the water is created by snowpack, deliver 7,500,00 -acre feet annually to the lower basin states (CA, NV, AZ).
+Figure in mandated water delivery to Mexico and Indigenous Tribes’ allocations and the total amount was 8,230,000-acre feet annually.
+That amount was to be averaged out over a 10-year period.
+With the original CRC regulations, even in a heavy shortage year scenario, 7,000,000 acre-feet/year (7maf) must still flow down through Grand Canyon from the upper basin states to the lower basin states.
+However, in May of 2023, the Lower Basin states agreed to cut their water use by 3 million acre-feet from then until the end of 2026 in exchange for federal funding for water infrastructure projects, called the Interim Guideline Modification.
+The first 1.5 million of which would be completed by the end of calendar year 2024.
+This interim flow regime to the Colorado River Compact has had the effect of stabilizing the Colorado River system but is likely to be modified in 2026 when it expires.

-There are a lot of powerful stakeholders and interest groups that use the Colorado River water.
-Changing the parameters of the Colorado River Compact is a huge, complicated legal endeavor, which will affect many water municipalities of both the upper and lower basin states.
-Making the necessary changes to assure adequate flows for power demands, cities, agriculture and the environment will surely be a long and painful process, and sacrifices will have to be made for everyone that relies on the river
+The Colorado River supports over 40 million people, making it a critical resource for various stakeholders and interest groups.
+Changing the parameters of the Colorado River Compact is a massive legal challenge, affecting many water municipalities in both upper and lower basin states.
+Ensuring adequate flows for power demands, cities, agriculture, and the environment will undoubtedly be a long and challenging process, requiring sacrifices from everyone reliant on the river.

 The Effects of Lower Water Flows: Pros and Cons